mqamar1/Purple_DC/README.md

 ## **Features**

-- --Dynamic Google Maps updates to page, and allows user to stay on the web app, and switch to other features for other information.
+- Dynamic Google Maps updates to page, and allows user to stay on the web app, and switch to other features for other information.
-- --Foursquare integrations offers information about the venue's popularity.
+- Foursquare integrations offers information about the venue's popularity.
-- --Users can also check weather forecast to plan their day to day activities while in the city.
+- Users can also check weather forecast to plan their day to day activities while in the city.
 For example, if it's a rainy day, travelers can plan to spend time in nearby museums instead of visiting the Reflecting Pool.
-- --Responsive web application design allows different types of devices to access information.
+- Responsive web application design allows different types of devices to access information.

 ## **Code Example**